-further information.
+Information Display (DID)" in "Understanding Your Instrument Panel" for further information.
 When the shift lever/gear selector is moved to REVERSE and the system is disabled, the DID will display the "PARKSENSE OFF" message for as long as the vehicle is in REVERSE.

 The ParkSense® switch LED will be ON when ParkSense® is disabled or requires service.
 The ParkSense® switch LED will be OFF when the system is enabled.
-If the ParkSense® switch is pressed, and the system requires service, the ParkSense® switch LED will blink momentarily, and then the LED will be ON.
+If the ParkSense® switch is pushed, and the system requires service, the ParkSense® switch LED will blink momentarily, and then the LED will be ON.